Last Updated on February 26, 2021

 While cots are comfortable and convenient, they are a bit heavy and bulky, which limits their usefulness in a backcountry context.
 Therefore, if you’re looking to plan a family camping trip at your local campground or you’re road-tripping, a cot might be a solid choice.

-What Is An Air Mattress?
+What Is An Air Mattress for Camping?

 An air mattress, as the name suggests is an inflatable mattress.
 They’re commonly used both in campgrounds and at home for guests or children’s sleepovers, as they come in a wide range of sizes, from a standard twin mattress all the way up to a king.